Who are the black Irish of Montserrat? We have compiled a selection of videos and facts about the black Irish of Montserrat.

-The first minute or two shows the current St Patrick’s day celebrations; we disagree that the Irish were the “masters” as they outline in this video.
+The first minute or two shows the current St Patrick’s day celebrations; we disagree that the Irish were the “masters”, as they outline in this video.

-It is good to see that despite all that has happened, the Montserrat spirit has prevailed, that after all that has happened love has conquered.
+It is good to see that despite all that has happened, the Montserrat spirit has prevailed, that after all that has happened, love has conquered.

-There is many more articles and posts on the Black Irish; a quick Google will bring up some fascinating posts.
+There are many more articles and posts on the Black Irish; a quick Google will bring up some fascinating posts.
 If you found this story as incredible as we did, please share it with your family or friends.
 Thank you for reading!

 Have you been to Montserrat?
 Comment below.